dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 "91608", "90025", "90034", "90064", "90035", "90049"]
 {% endhighlight %}

-#### ElasticSearch geo
+#### Elasticsearch geo

-Alternatively we can use ElasticSearch geo search.
+Alternatively we can use Elasticsearch geo search.
 We need to create an index and specify lon/lat for each zipcode.
 Since we already have lon/lat stored in Redis we can use it for quick lookup (vs parsing CSV file).

 {% highlight ruby %}
 class Store < ApplicationRecord